|World Cup 2010|

 RW: Jeffrey Talan

 Jeffrey Talan played club football for ADO Den Haag (1990–1995) and SC Heerenveen (1995–2003).
 In 1998, Talan made his debut with Dutch national team.
-In the run-up to the European Football Championship in 2000, he played a total of five times in Orange, but Talan missed the Finals because of a serious injury to his knee.
-He had 8 caps in total.
+In the run-up to the European Championship in 2000, he played a total of five times for Holland, but Talan missed the Finals because of a serious injury to his knee.
+He had 8 caps in total between 1998 and 2000.

 For domestic football, Bart Latuheru played for Excelsior, Vitesse, AZ and N.E.C. in Holland.
 The prime of his career was spent with Excelsior and Vitesse.
 In 1989, he played a friendly game against Brazil for Holland.
 It was only cap.
 He is of Moluccan heritage.
 He was born in Capelle aan den IJssel.